yabadabu/viscoelastic_cpu/README.md

 ## Collisions

 The collisions will be handled using a collection of SDFs (Signed Distance Functions).
-In the current implementation we check each particle against an array of oriented planes, and spheres.
-The check affects only the position of the each individual particle which mean we can run it in parallel using multiple threads.
+In the current implementation we check each particle against an array of oriented planes, spheres and oriented boxes.
+The check affects only the position of the each individual particle which means we can run it in parallel using multiple threads.

-With 6 planes we can define the interior of a box, and changing the orientation or the translation of the planes/spaheres allows us to interact with the particles.
+With 6 planes we can define the interior of a box, and changing the orientation or the translation of the planes/spheres allows us to interact with the particles.

 Right now, we check 32K particles vs 6 planes, and it takes xxx ms when running in parallel with 12 threads.
 Because most of the particles are not interacting with the walls, a posible optimization could consists of precomputing the list of sdf's that affect each cell, and check only the particles in those cells, as the spatial index already provides us with that information.